johndangerstorey/mollusk/v1_contracts/README.md

 This project has tasks to work with DAOs and Pools.
 To use them, you should first follow this instructions:

 1. Edit `buidler.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
-2. Make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.moloch` field.
+2. Make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.mollusk` field.
 3. If you want to use a Pool, make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.pool` field.

 After following those instructions, you can run `npx buidler` to get a list with all the tasks: